hoangsetup/stackoverflow/66521082/answer.md

   // console.log(req.body);
   // console.log(req.user);
   try {
-    const user = await Company.findOne({ user: req.body.user }); // callback is not passed, it will return a Promise if (user) {
+    // Use `username` instead of `user` to find a user const user = await Company.findOne({ username: req.body.user }); // callback is not passed, it will return a Promise

+    if (user) {
       return res.redirect('/login');
     }